 - Direction of the sawtooth bays enables use of the south side of the station area so that all buses can enter and exit in the same direction (bus doors are only on the left side).
 Having the sawtooth in the other direction would impact on or preclude the use of the valuable commercial parcel of land at the north-east corner of the site.

 - The central island design, used in Northern busway stations, would not suit the requirements for the southern region services.
 Having buses park parallel would mean the station required a larger footprint and would reduce the scope of any future development in the area.

 Sawtooth-designed bus stations are in operation in Hamilton and Christchurch.
 The project team visited both of these bus stations to discuss the operational and safety issues with the operators.
 Both operators have expressed no safety or operational concerns with the sawtooth design and lessons from the visits have led to the optimisation of safety considerations in the Manukau design.

-- Canopy over Davies Avenue pedestrian crossing will provide continuous protection for pedestrians connecting the Manukau train station and the bus station.
+- Canopy over Davies Avenue pedestrian crossing would provide continuous protection for pedestrians connecting the Manukau train station and the bus station.

 - Davies Avenue pedestrian crossing may be realigned to provide easy pedestrian access to the bus station from Manukau train station.

-- Bus station building will provide shelter for pedestrians walking along Putney Way (southern side).
+- Bus station building would provide shelter for pedestrians walking along Putney Way (southern side).

 Developing Putney Way